suchipi/hex-engine/packages/website/docs/api-2d.md

    *
    * Available since version: 0.0.0
    */
-  sizeInTiles: Point;
+  sizeInTiles: Vector;

   /**
    * The size of the map, in pixels.
    *
    * Available since version: 0.0.0
    */
-  sizeInPixels: Point;
+  sizeInPixels: Vector;

   /**
    * The size of a single tile in the map.
    *
    * Available since version: 0.0.0
    */
-  tileSize: Point;
+  tileSize: Vector;

   /**
    * All the objects that were present in the map, for you to use however you like.